wangziqi2013/wangziqi2013.github.io/_posts/2019-02-01-Scalable-Logging_through-Emerging-Non-Volatile-Memory.markdown

 dgsn (dirty GSN), which is updated to the maximum GSN on the local processor when an mfence returns.
 Another is a dirty bit which is set when new log entries are written and cleared when mfence returns.
 In order to commit transactions, a daemon thread periodically scans the local dgsn variables for all processors.
 It then computes min_dgsn, the minimum of all dgsns.
+Transactions whose last GSN is smaller than or equal to the min_dgsn can be removed from the pending queue and then commit.
+The dirty bit is used as a way of detecting whether any transaction has written any log entry between two scans.
+If no log entries have been generated, the dgsn will be ignored in the next scan, because we know that no log entries have been written since the last scan, and that the processor can be safely ignored because no cached log entries can be missed.